gscbravo/inf/README.md

 - [ ] Image upload
 - [ ] Moderation of comments
 - [ ] Store date and time as Unix timestamp
-- [ ] Be able to only specify partial config